 - Cartridge disposable razors (such as Gillette Fusion).
 These are the type where you just change the cartridge containing the blade/s but keep the handle part to use again.

 Whether you can take particular types of razors on board an aircraft is a matter for the individual agents at the airport security checkpoint who adhere to the sharp objects rules.

 As well as being able to bring disposable razors, you can also take electric shavers in hand and checked luggage.
 See taking electric razors on a plane

 What razors can’t you take in hand luggage?

-However, you can have those in your checked hold baggage, not that it is very useful to you if you want to shave on the aircraft but you can use it when you reach your destination..
+However, you can carry either of these types of razor in your checked hold baggage, not that it is very useful to you if you want to shave on the aircraft but you can use it when you reach your destination.

-You can ask the TSA about any items you are unsure of that you may wish to take in your carry on or checked bags on Twitter using the #AskTSA hashtag.
+You can ask the Transportation Security Administration about any items you are unsure of that you may wish to take in your carry on or checked bags on Twitter using the #AskTSA hashtag.
 This is a reply regarding razors:

 This is the TSA link in the reply – Safety Razors and Disposable Razors